fossasia/support.eventyay.com/event-setup/How-to-call-for-speakers-on-Eventyay?.md

-# How to Call for Speakers on Eventyay
+# How to call for speakers on Eventyay?
 In the article [How can I create an event](/event-setup/How-can-I-create-an-event.md), we have gone through the four parts we need to include in each event, which are: **Basic Details**, **Attendee Form**, **Sponsors**, and **Sessions & Speakers**.
 In this article, we will go into details how to add and publish the `Call for Speakers` under **Sessions & Speakers** section.

 First, select the event you want to edit under your events management dashboard.
 Turn on its Sessions & Speakers to set up the `Call for Speakers`.